 Take in some medieval history in the old town.
 It’s surrounded by a centuries-old wall, enclosing houses that were built way back in the 1200s.
 On these historic streets you’ll find traditional markets that offer up a taste of the real Majorca and give you the perfect excuse to pick up some trinkets to take back home.

 Want to see Alcudia in full swing?
 Visit at the start of July and celebrate the festival of St Jaume.
 The old town streets are decorated in glorious colour and there are outdoor events every night of the week, including fireworks, sports tournaments and a tasty Roman feast.

-The Alcudia old town is number one on lots of sightseer's to-do lists.
+The Alcudia old town is number 1 on lots of sightseers’ to-do lists.
 Narrow, cobbled streets lead to small squares that are taken up by churches, rustic Majorcan restaurants and souvenir shops selling local trinkets.
-A postcard favourite is the church of Sant Jaume; a huge neo-Gothic building with a rose window front and centre.
+A postcard favourite is the church of Sant Jaume; a huge neo-gothic building with a rose window front and centre.
 Head out of the impressive old town gates and you can explore the crumbling ruins of a once-bustling Roman town.

 Split your meals between the swish marina and the historic old town.
 Down by the water, it’s all about the authentic tapas restaurants with views of the Med.
 And within the old town walls, you’ll find local boutique restaurants and bistros known for their home-cooked food.
 There’s plenty of choice, so you’ll definitely find something to match your budget.